wpsharks/s2member-kb/tutorials/2015/208-integrating-mailchimp.md

 ## Step 2: Adding Your List IDs

-You will find a list of all of your MailChimp List IDs, at MailChimp.com
+You will find a list of all of your MailChimp Lists, at MailChimp.com
 <https://us1.admin.mailchimp.com/lists/>

 You need to locate the List ID(s) you intend to integrate with s2Member.
 Here is a screenshot that shows where to find your MailChimp List ID for each of the lists that you want to integrate with s2Member.